robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-3-ect-teaching-challenge.md

 next_path: "/ambition-institute/year-1-instruction/spring-week-3-ect-reflect"
 ---

 Mr Alexander has a clear idea of the content that he wants his pupils to learn.
-However, despite 'covering' the content in lessons, he still finds that many of his pupils struggle to remember it in future lessons.
+However, despite ‘covering’ the content in lessons, he still finds that many of his pupils struggle to remember it in future lessons.
 What can Mr Alexander do to help his pupils remember what they have been taught?

 ## Key idea